-Note that a large portion of your project grade for each project will entail you explaining the complex portions of your program to a teaching assistant.
+Note that a large portion of your project grade for each project will entail you explaining the complex portions of your program via video.
 This means you need to understand how all of the code in your project works, so you can explain it.
+Again, videos must be completed and submitted individually.